 The venue is situated within the Windwood Center along Lynnhaven Parkway, featuring modern concrete-and-glass architecture and ample on-site parking.
 Easily accessible by car via Interstate 264 and the Virginia Beach Expressway, the facility offers a hassle-free commute.
 From Norfolk International Airport (ORF), located about 12 miles northwest, a taxi or rideshare typically takes 20–25 minutes via VA‑168 South and Edenvale Road.
 For those using public transit, the HRT bus system includes stops at Lynnhaven Parkway and surrounding streets, providing convenient access by bus.

-This instructor-led, live training in Virginia (online or onsite) is aimed at intermediate-level developers, data scientists, and AI practitioners who wish to leverage TensorFlow Lite for government Edge AI applications.
+This instructor-led, live training in Virginia (online or onsite) is aimed at intermediate-level developers, data scientists, and AI practitioners who wish to leverage TensorFlow Lite for Edge AI applications for government.

 By the end of this training, participants will be able to: